i8degrees/redstone-university/src/Part-I--Foundations/03b_Interlude-Compact-Design-final/draft.md

 ## Interlude I: The Art of Compact Design (Optional)

-**Note:** This is one potential version of this interlude.
-I haven't decided which approach to take yet.

 ---

 ### A Note from the Instructor

-Congratulations on finishing Module `2`!
-You have mastered the theoretical foundation of our entire computer.
+Fantastic work completing the first logic modules.
+You have mastered the theoretical foundation of our computer by building all seven fundamental logic gates.

-Before we begin our next major project, we have this special, optional section.
+Before we begin our next major project in Module 4, we have this special, optional section.
 Think of it as an engineering deep dive.
-The goal of Module `2` was to build for **clarity**, making our gates large so the logic was easy to trace.
+The goal of **Module 2** and **Module 3** was to build for **clarity**, making our gates large so the logic was easy to trace.
 This Interlude introduces the art of building for **efficiency**.

 We will analyze some common, space-saving designs used by the Redstone community.
 Understanding them is not required for the rest of the course, but it will empower you to make your own builds smaller and faster.
 This is your first step from being a student of logic to becoming a true Redstone engineer.